CallumPank/comp150-cpd/README.md

 Week 5

 This week for COMP 160 we looked at SQL and databases, these concepts were interesting but quite complicated to learn in one session.
-So I plan to look at the slides later in the week to try and understand hese concepts fully.
+So, I plan to look at the slides later in the week to try and understand these concepts fully.

 Week 6

-For Comp 140 we were introduced to our arduinos where we made some LEDS light up.
-This was very interesting and I plan to do some more work with the arduino at home.
-For COMP 160 this week we looked at UNIX servers and databases, in this seesion we tried to set up a server for our high score table for our group game.
+For Comp 140 we were introduced to our Arduinos where we made some LEDS light up.
+This was very interesting and I plan to do some more work with the Arduino at home.
+For COMP 160 this week we looked at UNIX servers and databases, in this session we tried to set up a server for our high score table for our group game.
 This was challenging and I need to review the slides later this week.

 Week 7